Sonia-96/MyStudyNotes/C++/C++Notes.md

    - Method 2: return a reference

-     Must use pointer to store `res` on stack memory, or `res` will disappear after the method returns!!
+     Must use a pointer to store `res` on stack memory, or `res` will disappear after the method returns!!

      ```c++
      MyVector<T>& operator+(const MyVector& rhs) {